Landscape & Driveway

 2. For new plants and flowers:

 When you place new plants in the ground they need good soil to develop a good root base and growth pattern.
-Placing topsoil in the hole and around the base of the plant will help with stable growth and provides an ideal medium for starting seeds, cultivating flower bulbs or shoots, grass seedings.
+Placing topsoil in the hole and around the base of the plant will help with stable growth and provide an ideal medium for starting seeds, cultivating flower bulbs or shoots, and grass seedings.
 Purchased topsoil is used in vegetable gardens when the existing soil is mostly sand or clay.
 Additionally, topsoil is used in raised bed vegetable gardens Popular with a new generation of “Victory Gardeners” picture your beautiful bright flowers and tasty, colorful vegetables coming from your very own, thriving garden.

 When the rain and extreme weather has passed, here is how we can help you restore your gardens and landscape: